 - Category: Blogs

-How will you foster commitment in your sales relationship?
-Will you just randomly connect with various partners or intermediaries, and hope that you’ll eventually get a commitment?
+How will you foster commitment to your sales relationship?
+Will you just randomly connect with various business partners or intermediaries, and hope that you’ll eventually get a commitment?
 If hope is how you plan to build relationships, then you’re in for a tough ride.